jhcpeixoto/jhcpeixoto/README.md

 - **Cloud:** AWS (EC2, S3, Lambda), Azure
 - **Dev Tools:** Docker, Git, GitHub, GitLab, Jira, VSCode, Linux

-> Tip: Pin your best repositories in your GitHub profile settings so they appear prominently on your page.

 ## 📊 GitHub Stats

 You can embed dynamic stats cards to showcase your activity.
 For example: